 • Over time, the intensity level of competition increases with the progressive skill improvement of players.

-DRAWBACKS IN OUR CURRENT SYSTEM
+DRAWBACKS IN CONVENTIONAL SYSTEM

 • Over-competing & under training